Binance's U.S. partner confirms firm run by CEO Zhao operated on exchange

 Before that story's publication, Binance.US had told Reuters that "Merit Peak is neither trading nor providing any kind of services on the Binance.US platform," without giving further details.

-A spokesperson for the global Binance exchange, which did not respond to Reuters' questions for the article on Thursday, told crypto news outlet CoinDesk that the transfers were "a Binance.US issue."
+A spokesperson for the global Binance exchange, which did not respond to Reuters' questions for the story on Thursday, told crypto news outlet CoinDesk that the transfers were "a Binance.US issue."

+Zhao, the Binance CEO, said on Friday that the global exchange has pulled back on potential investments in the United States, a move that comes amid growing scrutiny by U.S. regulators of crypto companies so far this year.

+In particular, the activities of crypto platforms' market makers - firms that typically buy and sell assets at exchanges to deepen trading volumes - have drawn regulatory and political focus since the collapse of major exchange FTX in November.

 'TREMENDOUS BURDEN'